Patterns of Force: Plot

 The trio quickly engineer an escape using the rubindium crystals from Kirk and Spock's transponders as cutting-torch lasers and retrieve their communicators.
 Isak takes them to meet the underground resistance led by his brother Abrom.
 Suddenly, their hideout is raided, led by Daras, in what is quickly revealed as a ruse to test the strangers' loyalty.
 Daras is actually a resistance member who has infiltrated the government.
 Abrom explains that Deputy Führer Melakon is actually the de facto leader of Ekos; in turn, Kirk and Spock explain the situation from their perspective, and ask for help in locating Gill.
 They learn that the "Führer" is to make a speech that evening that will officially launch the "Final Solution".

 To gain entrance to the broadcast center, the whole group pretends to be a film crew.
 They find Gill in a broadcasting booth surrounded by guards, seemingly dazed but beginning his speech.
 Kirk has Dr. McCoy beam down.
 He arrives in a cloakroom, where the party is discovered by a security team led by Chairman Eneg—who surprisingly does not seem to recognize them.
 After he leaves, Isak explains that Eneg is also a resistance member.

 Sneaking into the broadcast booth, McCoy confirms Gill is heavily drugged.
 He administers a counteractive stimulant while Spock uses a Vulcan mind meld on Gill, which confirms that Melakon was responsible for Gill's condition.
-Barely coherent, Gill explains that he initially imposed a form of Nazism/Fascism upon the lawless Ekosians because he believed it to be the most efficient system of government ever devised.
+Barely coherent, Gill explains that he initially imposed a form of National Socialism upon the lawless Ekosians because he believed it to be the most efficient system of government ever devised.
 The system worked on Ekos until Melakon gained control and twisted it into a tool to wipe out Zeon.

 Kirk makes Gill aware of the extent to which Ekos has progressed toward resembling Nazi Germany.
 Gill, now lucid enough to speak his own mind, renounces the "Final Solution", cancels the invasion of Zeon, and declares Melakon a traitor.
 Melakon grabs a submachine gun and opens fire on the broadcast booth, fatally wounding Gill.
 In retaliation, Isak shoots Melakon twice, killing him.
 Eneg and Daras, still officially respected party leaders, agree to "stop the bloodshed", and plan to announce the end of the Nazi regime.
 Eneg thanks Kirk for Starfleet's help, but asks them to leave, saying it is up to the two planets to rebuild themselves.